How to Remove Paint From Wood?

 remove paint from wood

 Experts believe that having paint stains is not something to worry about.
 It would help if you began by working out whether the paint stain has dried out or is still wet.
-If the paint stain is still wet, you can remove it very carefully immediately by using a slightly damp cloth.
+Remove the paint stain with a slightly damp cloth if it is still moist.
 However, make sure that the paint is not splattered more and is completely clean.
-If, however, you notice that the paint stain has dried out, then you can take a knife and make sure that it is not too sharp.
-If it is a bit sharp, you can round the edges first to ensure that it does not damage the wooden floor.
+If you notice that the paint stain has dried out, you can take a knife and ensure it is not too sharp.
+If it is a bit sharp, you can round the edges first to ensure it does not damage the wooden floor.
 After scraping the floor thoroughly, you can clean the floor with a wet cloth.

-How to remove paint from wood with vinegar?
+How do you remove paint from wood with vinegar?

-To remove paint from wood with vinegar you need to warm the mix of vinegar and water in a 1:3 ratio.
-Warm vinegar mix you need to dab on the wood surface and then try to remove pain using a rag.
-Please, before scraping wait 10 minutes to soft paint using vinegar mix.
+To remove paint from wood with vinegar, warm the vinegar-water mix to a 1:3 ratio.
+Use a warm vinegar mix.
+Dab on the wood surface and then try to remove the paint using a rag.
+Before scraping, please use a vinegar mix for 10 minutes to soften the paint.

 Determining the Type of Paint